leshow/tokio-i3ipc/i3ipc-types/README.md

 # i3ipc-types

-This crate includes all the types for interacting with [i3ipc](https://i3wm.org/docs/ipc.html).
+This crate includes all the types for interacting with [i3ipc](https://i3wm.org/docs/ipc.html), along with some undocumented properties I found by browsing i3's source code.

-I wanted to have a single crate other packages could depend on for the types used in i3 so that no one had to re-implement the same (tedious) work over again.
+This crate includes the definitions for all i3 ipc message responses, event types, and serialize/deserialize implementations using `serde`.
+Additionally, I've included traits with default implementations for encoding and decoding for speaking i3's ipc protocol, so long as the type has implemented `io::Read` and `io::Write`.

+My goal is to locate all of the type definitions for i3's IPC implementation here, so no one ever has to go through the tedium again.
+If anything is missing or not working, please fill out an issue or submit a PR, I'm happy to fix things or improve the library in any way I can.

 ## Advantages over i3ipc-rs